 How long does Acnecide gel take to work?

 It can take a patient around 6 to 8 weeks to notice any improvement in the skin, so it is advised to keep applying the gel.
-Acnecide can be used with Duac gel, which contains an antibiotic which can act as a dual action.
+The full effect may take several months to become apparent.

 Can I use Acnecide Gel with other medication?

-If Acnecide is used alongside other acne treatments at the same time this can lead to skin irritation and excessive dryness, so it is always advised you speak to your own GP before making a purchase.
+If Acnecide is used alongside other acne treatments at the same time this can lead to skin irritation and excessive dryness.
+We advise that you speak to your own GP before using multiple products.

 If you take Isotretinoin (also known as Roaccutane) this can cause a reaction when used together with Acnecide which dries out the skin so it is advised that they are not used together.

 Yes, it can be used to remove blackheads from the skin as it contains benzoyl peroxide, this effectively works as an all-around acne gel.

 Acnecide 5% benzoyl peroxide only comes in a gel form in the UK.

 Is Acnecide gel better than acne creams?